clangguth/autower/README.txt

    detect that this is not intended and thus obeys it.
 However, this mechanism should at least give you the possibility to identify faulty AFCADs.

+Q: When I'm resetting a flight or have crashed, the tower goes back to some strange position.
+Can that be fixed?
+A: Yes, but it comes at a price.
+You can use the AlwaysSetTower setting in the configuration to fix this problem.
+The price that you'll have to pay though is that you won't be able to manually reposition the tower.
+This tradeoff may be annoying (or it may not be, because you never even thought about manually changing the tower position), but I haven't found a reliable way yet to determine why the tower position was changed.

 Q: I can't seem to find a configuration that I like - what should I do?
 Q: I'm missing feature xyz.
 What should I do?
 A: Hmmm.
 Although autower tries to make some intelligent decisions, it is of